monopole/volley/README.md

 ## Now try the mobile app

-Use this to install an app called ‘croupier’, which will NOT do networking
+Use this to install an app called `croupier`, which will NOT do networking

 ```
 GOPATH=~/mutantfortune:~/pumpkin $V_BIN/gomobile install ${gitmf}/croupier